 The Iliotibial Band is a very strong structure which is confusing as it is not definitively a tendon, ligament, or a dense fibrous connective tissue like plantar fascia.
 In reality, it is all three.
 It is a tendon by definition because it connects a muscle, the tensor fascia lata, to the bone.
 It is a ligament because it connects bone to bone and limits unwanted movement to provide stability.
-And it is made of dense fibrous connective tissue.
+It is made of dense fibrous connective tissue.
 When this structure becomes irritated it is called IT Band Syndrome.

 The ITB is not only connected directly to the bone but also to the surrounding muscles via further connective tissue.
 It connects to the gluteus maximus, quadriceps muscles, hamstring muscles, gastrocnemius muscles, and connective tissue around the outer side of the patella (knee cap).
 So the condition of all of these muscles can have an impact on the compressive forces of the ITB.